crnsingi/landing-page-react/README.md

-A Restauramt landing page - coded in React..
+# A Restauramt landing page - coded in React